 The PIAC is a large card displaying several elements of information about its holder on its front and back.
-The OCOG should explore sustainable and efficient means to produce these cards.
+The OCOG should explore sustainable and efficient means to produce these cards and other passes.

 LANGUAGES ON THE CARD

 The languages of the information on the card are: